UoaWDCC/VPS/wiki/Onboarding/Downloading-Packages.md

 NPM, which stands for Node Package Manager, is the default package manager for Node.js.
 It is a command-line tool that allows developers to install, share, and manage dependencies for their Node.js projects.
 Note that this is different to NVM (Node Version Manager, mentioned above).
 NPM should install automatically when you install Node, and this can be checked by running the terminal command: `npm --version`.
-It is recommended to use an NPM version similar to 6.14.14 (which is the version automatically installed with Node 14.17.4)

 Yarn is a package manager for JavaScript that serves as an alternative to npm (basically it is a better version of NPM which we use to manage our repo).
-This project works with Yarn 1.22.21, which can be installed by running the following terminal command: `npm install -g yarn@1.22.21`.
+This project works with Yarn 1.22.21, which can be installed by running the following terminal command: `npm install -g yarn`.
 If you already have yarn installed, uninstall it via `npm uninstall -g yarn` (note this prevents you from using the current version of Yarn in any other projects simultaneously).
 To check it installed successfully, run the command `yarn --version`.